jverne/jverne.github.io/resume/index.md

 **Advanced Java Programming**, Conestoga College Institute of Technology and Advanced Learning, *2001*

-Updated Java skills at night for several semesters while working full-time as a Java developer at MKS.
+Updated advanced Java skills while working full-time as a Java developer at MKS.
+I aced every course and was able to put my new skills to work immediately.

 ---

 **Certificate in Computer Programming**, Ryerson University, *1994 – 1996*

-While working full-time I maintained 4.0 GPA, earning over a year of university credits.
+I maintained a 4.0 GPA while working full-time.
 I started employment with MKS two credits shy of completion.

 ---